bobg/fab/Readme.md

 ## Targets

-Each fab target has a _name_ and a _type_.
+Each fab target has a _type_
-The name is how the target is referred to on the command line, and by other targets.
-The type dictates the parameters required by the target (if any), and the actions that the target should take when it runs.
+that dictates the parameters required by the target (if any), and the actions that the target should take when it runs.

 Fab predefines several target types.